Alumni Programs and Support

 One of the most beneficial elements of residential treatment has always been that guests are able to process highs and lows while in a safe, supportive environment.
 The care you receive at High Watch does not end upon discharge.
 The transfer back to “the real world” can be overwhelming and we are here to support you during this time.
 There’s something uniquely therapeutic about reconnecting with the peers with whom you shared your High Watch experience and we want those bonds to flourish after you leave.

 “Transitions” is a weekly meeting that gives every guest an opportunity to return to High Watch and discuss how they are coping with their return to life outside of treatment.
-Milieu staff member Sam Sirkin guides this open-forum discussion where former guests are free to discuss anything that’s on their minds.
+Alumni Relations Coordinator Jenn Dunleavy guides this open-forum discussion where former guests are free to discuss anything that’s on their minds.
 Guests are encouraged to share the challenges and victories of adjusting back to daily living after High Watch, as they are most likely situations everyone else in the room can relate to.
 Common topics include shifting family dynamics, sponsorship, meeting attendance, employment progress, sober living concerns, boundary setting and creating structure.
-Our Alumni Relations Coordinator, Jenn Worthington, is always around for our "Transitions" weekly meetings as well.

 Alumni are welcome back for Transitions every week for as long as they’d like.
 There is no requirement on how long a guest must wait before attending; you are welcome back immediately following your discharge.
 There will be pizza and refreshments offered in the beginning of the meeting which typically ends between 8pm and 8:30pm.